skip-mev/docs/docs/about/1-faq.md

 Yes, Validators running Skip have a Skip badge in the validators details on Mintscan, and are also listed on Skip's website ([https://skip.money/validators](https://skip.money/validators))

-On chains that integrate the [Block SDK](/docs/chains/0-integrate-the-sdk.md), all validators run Skip's ABCI++ software in consensus.
+On chains that integrate either the [Block SDK](/docs/chains/blocksdk/0-integrate-the-sdk.md) or [Slinky](/docs/chains/slinky/0-overview.md), all validators run Skip's ABCI++ software in consensus.

 ### 🤔 How much money does Skip generate?